howsoai/howso-docs/source/user_guide/advanced_capabilities/feature_importance.rst

 .. warning::

-    Contributions and MDA are also metrics for cases and not just features, so please be aware when reading other guides that may use those terms.
+    Contributions and CAC are also metrics for cases and not just features, so please be aware when reading other guides that may use those terms.

-Contribution and MDA matrices
+Contribution and CAC matrices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Howso also provides the two metrics in a matrix view, where for each row which represent the action feature, you can identify the contributions of all